-Today is bittersweet.
-My grandma headed home yesterday to Oregon after her extended stay of about a month.
+Today is bittersweet just like it was when I originally posted this recipe..
+My grandma is heading home to Oregon soon after her extended stay of about a month.
 While she was staying here with me we got to talking with my mom about things that my great-grandmother use to cook for the family.
+I'm always looking for inspiration, and my family is one of the first places I go.

-One of her most requested dishes was something she called 'red beans', but I should warn you... they aren't actually red beans like I would think (kidney beans.)
+One of her most requested dishes was something she called 'red beans', but I should warn you... they aren't actually red beans (kidney beans) like one might think.
 They are pinto beans!
-I think she may have called them 'red beans' because they turn a sort of red color after they cook all day long.
+I think she may have called them 'red beans' because they turn a sort of redish color after they cook all day long.

 I've basically taken the recipe from my mom and grandma and tweaked it just slightly to be a more healthy dish.
 My great-grandma was one of those that wasn't shy about using bacon grease in nearly everything she cooked.
-I won't judge though, the woman lived into her 90's!
+I won't judge though, the woman lived into her 90's so clearly whatever she did back then worked!

 My mom and grandma both say that my great-grandma's red beans were often a stand alone dish, only ever served with cornbread on the side!